 What I don’t like about the Sony 55mm f1.8 lens

 - It’s expensive for a 55mm – Starting around $1000 when it first came out, you can now find better deals on this lens but there are other options to now consider if budget is an issue.

-- Chromatic aberrations can get bad outdoors in high contrast areas, or sunny scenes
+- Chromatic aberrations can get bad outdoors in high contrast areas, or in sunny scenes

-- Does not have an AF/MF switch – Must be done in camera
+- Does not have an AF/MF switch – Must be done in the camera

 - No Additional buttons for customization – No focus hold button or additional customization on the leans.

-I can’t reiterate this enough, but the most common mistake I see from beginners photographers is trying to get too close to your subject while shooting wide open.
+I can’t reiterate this enough, but the most common mistake I see from beginner photographers is trying to get too close to your subject while shooting wide open.

-It may also hit focus on the nose and not the eyes.
+It may also hit the focus on the nose and not the eyes.

 I’ve read in forums that beginner photographers blame this on soft focus and lens defects but they just don’t realize the shallow depth of field they are working with when shooting wide open.[wptb id="1373" not found ]